bigskysoftware/_hyperscript/www/docs.md

 ## <a name="introduction"></a>[Introduction](#introduction)

-Hyperscript is an expressive scripting language for the web, inspired by the [HyperTalk](https://hypercard.org/HyperTalk%20Reference%202.4.pdf) programming language, giving it a distinct, english-like syntax and first class event-handling.
+Hyperscript is a scripting language for the web, inspired by the [HyperTalk](https://hypercard.org/HyperTalk%20Reference%202.4.pdf) programming language, giving it a distinct, english-like syntax & first class event-handling.

-One of the primary features of hyperscript is the ability to embed event handlers directly on HTML elements:
+One of the core features of hyperscript is the ability to embed event handlers directly on HTML elements:

 ```html
 <button _="on click put 'I was clicked!' into my.innerHTML">